yahia-svg/218-DJ-Controller/README.md

 You will need to get all the electronic components that we listed in the materials table above.
 In addition, it is really important that you get the same number of pieces if you wish to implement this project at the same scale we did.

 **2. 3D printing and CNC cutting**
 After getting the electronic components, you will be missing some pieces.
 You will have to get some parts printed first.
 These are the caps used for the pads and potentiometers.
 Sure, you could avoid using caps at all, and with that you won't have to print any parts, but having these caps significantly changes how your device looks visually (to the better, of course).
 Then, it is necessary that you build the body for the controller.
 We chose to build it using acrylic.
 If you wish to do the same, then relying on CNC Cutting is the most efficient method to build that body.
+After cutting the Acrylic into the desired shape, you will probably need to use heating mechanisms to shape into the final required shape.

 **3. Placement and Wiring**
 Now, you're finally ready to start building; all the things you need are ready.
 What you need to do now is get the body you're using and place the electronics in their designated places/locations as per the full 3D model provided above.
 Then, you should start wiring and connecting all the components with the help of the schematic diagrams we provided above.